 For information about Illinois’s Firearms Restraining Order, see our page on Extreme Risk Protection Orders in Illinois.

-- Surrender his or her FOID card to the local law enforcement agency where the person resides.
-The local law enforcement agency must provide the person with a receipt and transfer the FOID card to the Department of State Police; and
+- Relinquish their FOID card to the local law enforcement agency where the person resides or to the State Police;

-- Complete a Firearm Disposition Record form, which must disclose the make, model, and serial number of each firearm owned by the person, the location where each firearm will be maintained during the prohibited term, and if any firearm will be transferred to another person, the name, address and FOID card number of the transferee.
-A copy of this form must be provided to the person whose FOID card has been revoked and to the Department of State Police.3
+- Complete a Firearm Disposition Record form, which must disclose the make, model, and serial number of each firearm owned by the person, the location where each firearm will be maintained during the prohibited term, the name, address and FOID card number of any person taking custody of the person’s firearms, and the law enforcement agency to whom the person’s FOID Card was relinquished; and

 There are notable gaps in Illinois’ laws in this area.
 Comprehensive legislation to close these gaps and strengthen Illinois’ relinquishment process unfortunately stalled in the Legislature in 2020.